 It has been a strange year.
 As lockdown descended, our streets emptied, our museums closed, and our way of life changed.

-Over the past year the events team at Royal Museums Greenwich have worked hard to facilitate COVID-19 safe events in those periods we could, and continue to plan for our safe return to events again.
+Over the past year the events team at Royal Museums Greenwich have worked hard to facilitate COVID-19 safe events in those periods we could, and planned for our safe return to events again.

-The information below and our frequently asked questions outline the measures we are taking to keep you safe.
+We are thrilled that restrictions are now lifted on events and the information below and our frequently asked questions outline the measures we are continuing to take to keep you safe.

-The events team continue to provide online support and are available to answer any questions on email@example.com
+The events team continue to provide support online and in person and are available to answer any questions on firstname.lastname@example.org or on 0208 312 8517.

 Covid 19 - Plan your future events - FAQs

-We are thrilled to be able to invite you back to our venues in person from the 12th April 2021 as follows:
+We are thrilled to be able to invite you to our venues in person Monday to Friday as follows:

 - Show rounds must be pre-booked and only those necessary to the visit should attend